Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 * [Resources](#resources "Resources")

 ## Human Vision Persistence
 Louis Le Prince is generally credited to be the first person to record and show moving pictures.
-Yes, there is actually something that Thomas Edison did NOT do.
+Yes, there is actually something that Thomas Edison did NOT invent.
 - https://en.wikipedia.org/wiki/Louis_Le_Prince

 The effect that allows us to enjoy movies is known as the persistence of vision: the human eye continues to "see" light for a short time after the light stops.
 You can try this by simply closing your eyes and seeing spots where the light was brightest.
 Over time it was discovered that a playback speed of 24 frames per second was fast enough to make the pictures appear to move.